So You Want To Move To Berlin?

 The landlord reference is something you can prepare before arriving in Germany - you may want to get a German translation as well for good measure.
 If you already have a job contract, you can scan / photocopy that as well, in lieu of payslips for the last three months.
 The same for your passport.
 The rest you need to get once in Berlin.

-After getting to Germany
+After arriving in Germany

 Once you get to Germany you want to start sorting out your paperwork as quickly as you can.